 Emotions and Feelings

-We tend to use the words emotions and feelings interchangeably even though these are two distinctly different phenomenon.
-Emotions are our brains biochemical reaction to changes in our body.
-It’s our survival mechanism.
+We tend to use the words' emotions and feelings interchangeably even though they are two distinctly different phenomena.
+Emotions are our brain's biochemical reaction to changes in our body.
+It's our survival mechanism.

 We literally cannot control our emotions and feelings.
 So, just put that notion out of your head.
-We can, however, learn to identify and work with the emotions and feelings we have once we experience them.
+However, we can learn to identify and work with the emotions and feelings we have once we experience them.
 We can also learn to regulate our emotions and feelings but only if we can correctly identify them.

 - Mood and changes of mood